mcmonkeyprojects/Sentinel/README.md

         - Determine `true` or `false` to indicate whether the entity is a target.
     - Also check the Denizen meta docs - type `!search sentinel` in `#bot-spam` on the Denizen support Discord.
 - QualityArmory, to allow NPCs to fire QA weapons (just put the weapon in their hand).
+- If you develop a publicly available Spigot plugin that has a Sentinel integration, please [let me known on Discord](https://discord.gg/Q6pZGSR) so I can add it here!

 ### Commands